March 5, 2014

 HeadCon '13, is the beginning of an experiment in online video designed to capture the dynamic of an Edge event, focusing on the interaction of ideas, and of people.
 We recruited Film Director Jason Wishnow, Director of Film and Video at TED from 2006- 20012 (co-creator of TED Talks) to help us develop this new iteration of EdgeVideo.
 Wishnow filmed the ten sessions in split-screen with five cameras, presenting each speaker and the surrounding participants from multiple simultaneous camera perspectives.

-We are rolling out the project, consisting of nearly six hours of EdgeVideo and a 58,000-word transcript, one talk at a time, on consecutive Mondays (with a holiday break), beginning Monday, November 11th.
+We are rolling out the project, consisting of nearly six hours of EdgeVideo and a 58,000-word transcript, one talk at a time through early March.

 The great biologist Ernst Mayr (the "Darwin of the 20th Century") once said to me: "Edge is a conversation."
 And like any conversation, it is evolving.
 And what a conversation it is!